falkirks/TeamShog/README.md

 This is the codebase for our not yet accepted Koding Hackathon team.
 Please keep on top of GitHub issues which require attention, we need to be organized.

 ### IRC
-We now have an IRC channel.
+We now have a private IRC channel.
 It is at **#teamshog** on **irc.freenode.net**.
-There is a robot (hubot) called chiphog who will make your life that much better, but he will hog all the chips.
+There is a robot (hubot) called chiphog who will make your life that much better, but he will hog all the chips. **If you can't join you will need to create an issue requesting your IRC username is invited.**

 ### Team members (in order of joining)